Although millefoglie cake is originally from France (mille-feuille its name), this dessert has been adopted in Italian cuisine for many years.

 Time: 30 minutes + time to rest

-Cut the puff pastry, unroll it on a surface, and cut it into 10 rectangles, without removing it from its paper.
+Open the puff pastry, unroll it on a surface, and cut it into 10 rectangles, without removing it from its paper.
 Prick the surface and sprinkle with sugar.
 Cover it with another sheet of parchment paper (it will avoid the puff pastry to rise) and bake at 200 degrees C for about 15 minutes.
 Remove from the oven and let cool on a wire rack.

 Meanwhile, prepare the custard.

 In a steel saucepan, pour the sugar, flour, egg and salt.
-Mix the ingredients well with a whisk until a delicate, lump-free custard is created.
+Mix the ingredients well with a whisk until you have a delicate, lump-free cream.
 Then add the cold milk and the vanilla.

 Over medium-low heat, heat the cream to a gentle boil, stirring continuously with a wooden spoon to prevent it from sticking to the bottom and burning.
 Once it reaches a boil, cook the cream for another 5 minutes, stirring and letting it thicken.
 When is ready, remove the saucepan from the stove and add the grated lemon zest, mixing well in the cream.
 Transfer the cream to a ceramic container.
 Let it cool in the fridge, with some plastic foil completely in contact with the surface of the cream.

-Make up the millefoglie (you can make it in 2 or 3 layers), alternating the puff pastry with the cream.
+Prepare the millefoglie (you can make it with 2 or 3 layers), alternating the puff pastry with the cream.
 Dust the last layer only with powdered sugar and decorate with fresh fruit or black cherries in syrup.

 Did you like my recipe?
 Subscribe to my monthly newsletter and get every month 4 new Italian recipes, tested during my cooking classes, using seasonal ingredients.